 What about the murder on the train in Thailand, backpacker deaths on Koh Tao and poisonings in Southeast Asia?

 I’ve heard some terrible things in the news since we got back.
-First, a young Thai girl was raped and thrown off a train to her death on the same route we took down to Koh Samui.
+First, a young Thai girl was assaulted and thrown off a train to her death on the same route we took down to Koh Samui.
 Then two British backpackers were found murdered on Koh Tao.

 Then there have been poisonings over the last few years from bootlegged liquor or liquor mixed with other things.
 We got caught in the protests and government curfew enforced in Bangkok.
 You never know what’s going to happen, so it’s important to stay informed.